-Ex-Trump Campaign Aide Withdraws From Nomination Amid Questions In DOJ Russia Probe
+Ex-Trump Campaign Official Withdraws From Nomination Amid Questions In Russia Probe

 There were indications that Clovis might have been in for a rough ride apart from the Russia matter.
 The post for which he was nominated is the Agriculture Department's chief scientist, but Clovis has no scientific background.

-Clovis acknowledged that he didn't have standard scientific qualifications, The Washington Post reported on Thursday, but he made a case to members of Congress that he had a practical knowledge of agriculture that would serve him in the job.
+Clovis acknowledged that he didn't have standard scientific qualifications, The Washington Post reported Thursday, but he made a case to members of Congress that he had a practical knowledge of agriculture that would serve him in the job.

-Democrats on the Senate Agriculture Committee, who would have been part of a confirmation hearing for Clovis scheduled for next week, said they would have pressed him both on his qualifications and his connections to the Russia imbroglio.
+Democrats on the Senate agriculture committee, who would have been part of a confirmation hearing for Clovis scheduled for next week, said they would have pressed him both on his qualifications and his connections to the Russia imbroglio.

 "His nomination was withdrawn because we learned on Monday that last year Mr. Clovis, while serving as the co-chairman for the national Trump campaign, gave the green light to George Papadopolous' attempts to collude with Russian operatives and obtain stolen emails from the Clinton campaign," Sen. Patrick Leahy, D-Vt., said on Thursday.
 "Mr. Clovis' nomination was only withdrawn because that would certainly have been a topic during his upcoming testimony, under oath, before the Senate Agriculture Committee."